ing-bank/baker/core/baker-test/README.md

 ### Assert Ingredients

-You can assert ingredient values.
+!!Provides a simple way to assert ingredient values.

 #### isEqual

-You can assert if an ingredient is equal to an expected value:
+!!Asserts if the ingredient value is equal to the expected value:

 **java/scala:**
 ```java